How big is Delhi?

 It didn’t take long for Mary Jo to give up hope of getting any of this back.
 All her contacts, her pictures and of course her credit cards.
 Even if some good Samaritan found it, and the odds of that were slim to none, how would they be able to connect with her to get it back?

-Flash forward a week and Ranthambore National Park: up at 5:00 a.m. for another amazing tiger safari and there was a text on her husband’s iPhone from Mary Jo’s brother Joe Looby, who lives in Dublin, Ontario (population 300).
+Flash forward a week and Ranthambore National Park: up at 5:00 a.m. for another luxury tiger safari and there was a text on her husband’s iPhone from Mary Jo’s brother Joe Looby, who lives in Dublin, Ontario (population 300).
 It seems a woman named Sonam Singhal from Delhi, India had contacted him via Facebook.
 She had found a phone and credit cards and was trying to track down its owner who she hoped might be someone he knew!
 “Looby” is not a common last name and Sonam had searched the pictures on Mary Jo’s Facebook account and deduced that Joe could be a relative.

 Joe Looby initially suspected a hoax.
 But when he and Sonam figured out that each of them was ‘real,’ he was as gobsmacked at her social media detective work.
 Sonam gave Joe her phone number and Mary Jo contacted her right away.